vector-of-bool/pmm/README.md

 3. If still no Conan, attempts to obtain one automatically, trying first Python 3, then Python 2:
     1. Check for a `venv` or `virtualenv` executable Python module.
-    2. With a virtualenv module, creates a Python virtualenv in the project's build directory.
+    2. With a user-local virtualenv.
-    3. Installs Conan in *within the build directory*, and uses that.
+    3. Installs Conan *within the created virtualenv* and uses Conan from there.